 Sirona works in partnership with the NHS and with other NHS-related organisations.
 Clinical staff employed by these organisations may be consulted for an expert opinion relating to your care.

 Information about your treatment may be shared with other organisations to enable the continuation and/or support of your care eg. NHS Trusts, your GP, clinical networks, such as cancer care, etc. For Bath and North East Somerset service users this may include information being shared or transferred to Virgin Care.
-This is to ensure that the transfer of those services, which takes place on April 1st 2017, takes place safely and prevents any delay or break in care.
+This is to ensure that the transfer of those services, which took place on April 1st 2017, took place safely and prevents any delay or break in care.

 We may also share some of your information subject to strict agreement on how it will be used with local authorities, education services, voluntary or private care providers.

 If you need to be referred to another Sirona service for further treatment, information about your medical condition and care will be sent to that service.

 Your information may be shared to provide out of hours clinical support, or other support services, such as transport.
 All such services are bound by the Common Law of Confidentiality and local agreements.